Knowa De Baraso: 2024 Democratic National Convention

-At age twelve, De Baraso attended the 2024 Democratic National Convention in Chicago, Illinois.
-During the convention, he engaged in an exchange with MyPillow CEO Mike Lindell regarding Lindell’s claims about the 2020 United States presidential election.
-A recording of the encounter was posted to social media platforms by journalists, including Mark Stone of Sky News.
+At age twelve, De Baraso attended the 2024 Democratic National Convention in Chicago, as a guest of Jaime Harrison.
+During the convention, he engaged in a debate with MyPillow CEO Mike Lindell regarding Lindell's claims about the 2020 United States presidential election.
+De Baraso responded to Lindell's claims with "So your source is, 'Trust me, bro?'" a tagline that was turned into Knowa-related merch.

-De Baraso stated that the video received over 50 million views within twelve hours of being posted.
-Late Night with Seth Meyers featured a segment referencing the interaction, and Variety reported that “no social media maven on the ground at the United Center got more of a boost out of the DNC marathon than 12-year-old Knowa De Baraso”.
+Late Night with Seth Meyers featured a segment referencing the interaction, and Variety reported that "no social media maven on the ground at the United Center got more of a boost out of the DNC marathon than 12-year-old Knowa De Baraso".

-Podcast

-In July 2024, De Baraso launched a podcast with iHeart titled Now You Know with Knowa De Baraso.
-He described the show as a “pop culture and politics podcast” and said it would not be “100 percent politics-focused”, explaining that it aimed to “merge entertainment and politics at the same time".
+In a separate interaction, De Baraso questioned conservative activist Charlie Kirk regarding his stance on the Civil Rights Act of 1964 with De Baraso adding to his post caption "This man is insane and couldn't even answer the question."